 Once you’ve determined what data you handle, you must design and implement processes for correctly handling that data, including all protective measures to prevent breaches.
-The standard approach is to establish a baseline of what is considered 'normal behavior' and then set protective measures to initially alert on any abnormal behavior or obvious breaches.
+The standard approach is to establish a baseline of what is considered 'normal behaviour' and then set protective measures to initially alert on any abnormal behaviour or obvious breaches.

 Don’t forget, the process is not only about detection and prevention, it must also consider how the business will deal with a breach, including notification and response times to avoid financial penalties.